How Much Does the GMAT Cost?

 Why Is the GMAT So Costly?

 Most people would rather spend $275 on anything other than registering for the GMAT.
-However, it’s essential to consider the cost of taking the GMAT an investment.
+However, it’s essential to consider the cost of taking the GMAT as an investment.
 The price is an investment in yourself, your future growth, and future earnings.
-If you play your cards right, you’ll realize an exceptionally high ROI on taking, and scoring well on, the GMAT.
+If you play your cards right, you’ll realize an exceptionally high ROI on taking and scoring well on the GMAT.

 How Do I Reduce GMAT Costs and Fees?